Svellem/brad-homeassistant-config/README.md

 * Alarm
   * Alarm Away - when no one is home
   * Alarm Home - when coming home
-  * Announce Disarm
+  * TTS Announce Disarm, Pending, and Armed Status
-  * Announce when being Armed
+  * Audible Alert when Front Door opens and Armed Home
-  * Announce when Armed Home & Door Opens
+  * Trigger Alarm - Notify with security camera photo if Door Opened, "Presence Detected" announcement
 * Alarm Clock
   * Make Morning Coffee when Alarm goes off
   * Alarm Clock - turn on lights and radio to wake me up